zikuan/p4/examples/README.md

 You need to tell us where you cloned the `bmv2` and `p4c-bm` repositories :).
-Please update the values of the shell variables `BMV2_PATH` and `P4C_BM_PATH` in the `env.sh` file - located in this directory.
+Please update the values of the shell variables `BMV2_PATH` and `P4C_BM_PATH` in the `env.sh` file - located in the root directory of this repository.
 Note that if you cloned both repositories in the same directory as this one (`tutorials`), you will not need to change the value of the variables.

 You will also need to run the `veth_setup.sh` script included in this directory as `sudo` to setup the veth interfaces needed by the switch.